fbaldux/Ising-Melting-dis/README.md

 ## partitions.py

 The program contains routines for building the Young diagrams.
+In detail:

+- The accelerated "rule ascending" algorithm to generate the diagrams.
+- The procedures to load the Hamiltonian.
+- The procedures to build the (diagonal) operators that give the linear dimensions and the area of a diagram.
+- The procedures to compute the entanglement entropy of a vertical bipartition.

 ## plot\_{...}.py